KarthikNimmagadda/KarthikNimmagadda.github.io/about.md

 permalink: /about/
 ---

-I am a software engineer working at Cerner Corporation.
+I am a software engineer who likes to run :) .
 I live in Overland Park, Kansas.
-This website is primarily focused on sharing technical tips, tricks, and solutions for the issues that I have faced.
-Most of the information I share would be regarding Javascript, Java, Ruby and sometimes life in general.
-I believe to retain concepts/ ideas its always good to share.
-This is my attempt to learn and retain concepts as much as sharing it with others.
+In this blog, I will share technical tips, tricks, and solutions for the common issues I faced.
+Most of the content here will be Javascript, Java, and Ruby.
+Here and there I will sprinkle few posts about life and philosophy.
+This blog is my attempt to learn and retain concepts as much as sharing it with others.

 ### More Information